se-tuebingen/questionnaire/README.md

 For your questions to show up in a PDF, you need to specify where they should be rendered.
 - A simple `@texquestions[]` renders the last `@questionnaire` that was defined above it.
+- Using this several times will produce a warning, which can be safely ignored (`WARNING: collected information for key multiple times: '(QuestionnaireDefaultQuestionnaire #t);`)
 - If you have several questionnaires and want to e.g. move them to a separate section at the end, you need to specify a key as a keyword argument to both commands: `@texquestions[#:key "intro"]` renders what has been defined in `@questionnaire[#:key "intro" ...]`.
 - If you explicitly want to suppress the code for latex rendering, you can add `#:nolatex true` to a `@questionnaire`.
 However, questionnaires without any corresponding `@texquestions[]` call will never produce any LaTex output.